DomenicBianchi01/Farm-To-Fork/README.md

 Please note, that the server that the app uses is not mine (it belongs to the student I worked with in CIS 4500) so the app may stop working at any time.
 If it does, please let me know!

-If you want to try out the app, you can create an account.
-When the app prompts you to select your country, only Canada is currently supported.
-Province and City currently have no effect since the app will always use the City of Guelph.
+Check out the Wiki page (on the GitHub repo) for instructions on how to use the app.